Picking out the right switch for your keyboard is a difficult decision.

-The silent switches are offered in either Cherry MX Silent Red or Silent Black form, so you’ll be stuck to only linear.
-Unfortunately, Cherry does not currently produce a silent tactile switch, so you’ll need to look at the Gateron Silent Brown instead if you want a silent tactile switch.
+The silents are offered in either Cherry MX Silent Red or Silent Black form, so you’ll be stuck to only linear.
+Unfortunately, Cherry does not currently produce a silent tactile option, so you’ll need to look at the Gateron Silent Brown instead.

-From my experience, silent switches sound much better, but they feel a bit rubbery upon bottoming out.
+From my experience, silents sound much better, but they feel a bit rubbery upon bottoming out.
 The overall feel is slightly worse, but the sound makes up for it.
-Deciding if you want a silent switch comes down to what you prefer more in a switch: sound or feel.
+Deciding if you want this style comes down to what you prefer more: sound or feel.

-Cherry MX Speed switches are another interesting option from Cherry.
-These switches have a shorter actuation distance, which means the switch does not need to be pressed as far for the key to register.
+Cherry MX Speeds are another interesting option from Cherry.
+These switches have a shorter actuation distance, which means it does not need to be pressed as far for the key to register.

-The only speed switch currently available is the Cherry MX Speed Silver, which has an actuation distance of 1.2mm and a total distance of 3.4 mm.
-This puts the actuation distance at 0.8mm shorter than a normal mechanical switch.
+The only speed option currently available is the Cherry MX Speed Silver, which has an actuation distance of 1.2mm and a total distance of 3.4 mm.
+This puts the actuation distance at 0.8mm shorter than a normal mechanical keyswitch.